w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with headers spanning multiple rows or columns
 {:.ex}

-In this example, some of the header cells span multiple rows or columns: the “Zodiac” row header spans 3 rows, and the “Sizes available” column header spans 3 columns. `Colgroup` and `rowgroup` indicate that the headers belong to their column or row group – defined by the `<colgroup>` and `<tbody>` elements.
+In this example, some of the header cells span multiple rows or columns: the “Zodiac” row header spans 3 rows, and the “Sizes available” column header spans 3 columns. `colgroup` and `rowgroup` indicate that the headers belong to their column or row group – defined by the `<colgroup>` and `<tbody>` elements.

 Due to the complexity of the table a [summary technique](caption-summary.html) should be used to explicitly describe the layout of the table.